 - Synchronized Reserve offer prices for Tier 2 resources and Synchronized Reserve Ramp Rates are locked as of 1800 hours on the day proceeding the operating day.
-All resources listed as available for Tier 2 synchronized reserve with no offer price have their offer prices set to zero. - To accurately reflect each resource's reserve capability and availability during the operating day, the following information may be submitted and/or changed up until 60 minutes prior to the start of the operating hour, at which time the Synchronized Reserve Market closes. - Synchronized Reserve Availability for Tier 2 resources - Synchronized Reserve Offer Quantity (MW) - Synchronized Reserve Maximum (This parameter is called Spin Max on the eMKT Synchronized Reserve Hourly Updates screen)
+All resources listed as available for Tier 2 synchronized reserve with no offer price have their offer prices set to zero. - During the operating day tTo accurately reflect each resource's reserve capability and availability during the operating day, tThe following information may be submitted and/or changed up until 60 minutes prior to the start of the operating hour, at which time the Synchronized Reserve Market closes, during the operating day to accurately reflect each resource's reserve capability and availability. - Synchronized Reserve Availability for Tier 2 resources - Synchronized Reserve Offer Quantity (MW) - Synchronized Reserve Maximum (This parameter is called Spin Max on the eMKT Synchronized Reserve Hourly Updates screen)